shawn-han-isme/Armor_Finder_RotatedRect/README.md

 ![](./ORB_based_Classifier_Report/Screenshot/Screenshot_from_2020-02-11_18-01-07.png)

-## 二、ORB-based Dual Cascade Classifier
+## 2. ORB-based Dual Cascade Classifier

 ### 1. Solutions to the shortcomings of existing classifiers